 The biggest investment you will make in your life will likely be the purchase of a home.
-Before closing on the house, you'll want to know that no other individual or entity has a right, claim or lien to the property.
+Before you close, you will want to know that no other individual or entity has a lien or claim to the property.

-The title insurance company performs an extensive search on the title history of the property.
-Through its research, the title insurance company can usually identify any title problems that may arise and have these problems cleared-up prior to closing.
+The title company performs an extensive search on the title history of the property.
+The title company can almost always find any title problems that may arise and clear up these problems before you close on the property.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.